-A product manager’s job is more than building products customers love.
+A product manager’s job is more than building products that customers love.
 A product manager’s job is to build the right product, for the right customers, at the right cost and time, so that the company can achieve its business goals.

-This requires the responsive product portfolio management framework – the ability to connect business goals, customer needs, product-strategies, resources, and execution with outcomes.
+This requires the responsive product portfolio management framework – the ability to connect business goals, customer needs, product strategies, resources, and execution with outcomes.

 Traditional product portfolio management (PPM) relies on expensive tools that take months to implement, an army of people to maintain, and months to make changes.